arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 1. The `bootstrap slaves` keep asking the `bootstrap master` about its state.
    As soon as they receive confirmation to do so, they also continue with the `running` phase.

-In the `running` all Starters launch the desired servers and keeps monitoring those servers.
-Once a functional agency is detected, all Starters will try to be `running master` by trying to write their ID in a well know location in the agency.
+In the `running` phase all Starters launch the desired servers and keeps monitoring those servers.
+Once a functional agency is detected, all Starters will try to be `running master` by trying to write their ID in a well known location in the agency.
 The first Starter to succeed in doing so wins this master election.

 The `running master` will keep writing its ID in the agency in order to remaining